jayantasamaddar/component-library-kit/extensions/storybook-snippets/README.md

 - The `Tab` key is your friend.
 Hit `Tab` to cycle through options to edit the injected content.
 - The `Esc` key escapes the content edit mode.
 This is useful, as if you reach the end of the edit and want to inject a new Story or a new Test, you may want to leave the editing mode.

 ---

+# Goal of this Project

+To have a single extension for enabling frontend developers to rapidly develop frontend libraries, websites and application frontends.

+---